Description of IP Address Class A/B/C/D/E and Network ID, Host ID

 Class B IP address means: in the four-segment number of the IP address (for example: byte 1. byte 2. byte 3. byte 4), the first two segments of the number (byte 1. byte 2) is the network number, and the last two numbers (byte 3. byte 4) are the numbers of the local computer.

-If the IP address is represented in binary, the class B IP address consists of a 2-byte network address and a 2-byte host address.
+If the IP address is represented in binary, the Class B IP address consists of a 2-byte network address and a 2-byte host address.
 The highest bit of the network address must be '10'.

 Class B IP address range: 128.0.0.0 ~ 191.255.255.255, available IP address range: 128.0.0.1 ~ 191.255.255.254.